-- When we use the fast deadlines, we must give you our answer within 72 hours after we get your appeal.
-We will give you our answer sooner if your health requires it. - If we don't give you an answer within 72 hours, we must send your request to Level 2 of the appeals process.
-An Independent Review Organization then reviews it.
-Later in this chapter, we tell you about this organization and explain the Level 2 appeals process. - If we say Yes to part or all of your request, we must authorize or provide the coverage we agreed to provide within 72 hours after we get your appeal. - If we say No to part or all of your request, we send your appeal to the Independent Review Organization for a Level 2 Appeal.
+- When we use the fast deadlines, we must give you our answer within 72 hours after we get your appeal, or sooner if your health requires a quicker response.
+We will give you our answer sooner if your health requires it. - o If we don't give you an answer within 72 hours, we must send your request to Level 2 of the appeals process.
+An IRO then reviews it.
+Later in this chapter, we tell you about this organization and explain the Level 2 appeals process.
+If your problem is about coverage of a Medi-Cal service or item, you can file a Level 2 State Hearing with the state yourself as soon as the time is up. - If we say Yes to part or all of your request, we must authorize or provide the coverage we agreed to provide within 72 hours after we get your appeal, or sooner if your health requires it. - If we say No to part or all of your request, we send your appeal to the IRO for a Level 2 Appeal. - ?